Braid Loops with infinite monodromy on the Legendrian contact DGA: Introduction

-(iv) Finally, at a technical level, we study the lifts of the DGA maps induced by exact Lagrangian cobordisms to $\Z$-coefficients, which is required to argue the infinite order in our argument.
+(iii) Third, at a technical level, we study the lifts of the DGA maps induced by exact Lagrangian cobordisms to $\Z$-coefficients, which is required to argue the infinite order in our argument.
 This is interesting on its own, as it provides correct signs for Floer theoretical invariants, such as augmentations, and it is a necessary ingredient for the study of cluster structures\footnote{In characteristic different from $2$.
-In particular, the correct signs are needed for arguing in characteristic $0$, the most studied case in cluster theory.} on augmentation varieties and their holomorphic symplectic structures.
+In particular, the correct signs are needed for arguing in characteristic $0$, the most studied case in cluster theory.} on augmentation varieties and their holomorphic symplectic structures, as this requires Floer theory in characteristic 0.
 In particular, these results from this manuscript are used in the recent article \cite{CGGS} to construct a holomorphic symplectic structure on the augmentation varieties associated to Legendrian positive braids.